phrases for giving directions in English

 In our previous lesson, you learned how to give directions.
-To continue, in this lesson you learn how to give directions.
+To continue, in this lesson you learn phrases for giving directions in English.
 When traveling in a new place, it’s important to know how to ask for directions and understand the phrases used in giving directions.
 This guide provides useful English phrases for giving directions, including specific instructions and landmarks to help navigate.

 Previous Conversation Tip Lesson